twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-of-the-way%zh.rst

 Why do not we see not-self (anatta)?
 Because we only see the compactness, solidity, shape and form as a whole.
 For example, if we analyze a body or a car, will not see them as identity and the solidity of them.
 They are combined with the many parts of the object and become a body or a car.
 There are four kinds of compactness; continuity, combination, function and object of compactness.

 They have one functioning, one object and one combination that people think of them as self (atta).
 We must be able to contemplate each difference with analysis.
 With all these compositions, they can move and function; otherwise, they cannot function.
 Take an example of a human being.
-It is only the Mind and body process.
+It is only the mind and body process.
 If we separate the mind and body by themselves, it cannot function and move.
 It will be a dead body.
 It was like a puppet, without the strings, and it cannot move.
 For the discerning, we use knowledge or analytical knowledge to separate them, and the nature of not-self appears.

 In these ways, we can contemplate the three universal characteristics.
 We must be able to see in detail connecting with the sense objects.
 What are the differences between anicca, dukkha and anatta?
 It is changing or unstable for anicca.
 It is oppressing with the change for dukkha.
 There are no “me” and “mine” [That is emptiness (suññatā)] or not following with one’s wishes for not-self (anatta).